 Building Long-Term Realtor Relationships

-You can literally leave that real estate agent and get another one, but remember that once you find a realtor you will likely be working on many different deals for a long time.
+Remember that once you find a realtor you will likely be working on many different deals for a long time.
 This is similar to finding a good tax accountant.
 Don’t underestimate the importance of having a good realtor on your team.

 Be Present During the Inspection